awsdocs/amazon-ses-developer-guide/doc-source/snds-metrics-dedicated-ips.md

 **Q2\.
 Why are the SNDS\.SpamRate and SNDS\.ComplaintRate metrics changing, and what do I do if the rate changes to a value of 1?**

 This is an indicator that something in your sending behavior has triggered a negative response from the Outlook SNDS program\.
 In this case, you want to check other Internet Service Providers \(ISPs\) as well as your engagement numbers to make sure it isn’t a global problem\.
 If it is a global problem, you may see issues with multiple ISPs, which would suggest a list, content, distribution, or permissions problem\.
 If it is specific to Outlook, review [how to best deliver to Outlook](https://sendersupport.olc.protection.outlook.com/pm/)\.
-For more information about best practices, see [Best practices for sending email using Amazon SES](best-practices.md)\.

 **Q3\.
 What actions will AWS Support take if my SNDS\.SpamRate changes from a value of 0 \(or 0\.5\) to 1?**